 canMapSrcAlias – If set to TRUE, indicates that if the resulting LCF contains modifiedSrcInfo, the endpoint can copy this information to the sourceInfo field of the Setup message.
 If the LRQ is being sent by a gatekeeper as a result of receiving an ARQ, the gatekeeper shall copy this field from the ARQ.
 If the gatekeeper would replace addressing information from the LRQ and canMapSrcAlias is FALSE, then the gatekeeper should reject the LRQ.

-language – Indicates the language(s) in which the user would prefer to receive announcements and prompts.
+language – Indicates the language(s) the user will use or in which the user would prefer to receive announcements and prompts.
+The field contains one or more RFC 5646 compliant language tags.